jaisai6/YT-Music/README.md

    DB_URL = <YOUR MONGODB DATABASE URL>
    API_KEY = <YOUR GOOGLE API KEY>
    ```
+6. Make sure that the stable version of node version 16.14.0 is installed in the local machine.
-6. Now, install all the packages in the pacakage.json file by running the following command.
+7. Now, install all the packages in the pacakage.json file by running the following command.

    ```
    npm install
    ```

-7. Once all the pacakages are installed, run the application:
+8. Once all the pacakages are installed, run the application:

    ```
    npm run start
    ```

-8. Now, head over to ```http://localhost:3000```.
+9. Now, head over to ```http://localhost:3000```.